 Start with promoting your branded hashtag.
 A branded hashtag is a hashtag that is only used to relate to your products or company, for example, #adidas or #justdoit.

 There’re two benefits to using the branded hashtag.

 Secondly, a branded hashtag helps to find and repost user-generated content.
-And UGC is a great way to build brand awareness!

-User-generated content serves as a social proof, a way to reassure other social media users about the quality of your products.
+User-generated content serves as social proof, a way to reassure other social media users about the quality of your products.
 Nothing can compare to recommendations from other social media users.